evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

  more allsamples_chr9_merged_sorted.bam.vcf.gz.tab
  ```

-Depending on time, Ben will discuss other genotyping approaches using GATK, and also some other useful tasks you can perform using vcf files - such as principal components analysis.
+Depending on time, Ben will discuss other genotyping approaches using GATK, base recalibration, genotype filtering steps, and also some other useful tasks you can perform using vcf files - such as principal components analysis.